Tetrosomus gibbosus: Description

 T. gibbosus is normally around 20 cm long when it is fully grown, but can reach up to 30 cm in length.
 Fish in the genus Tetrosomus are characterized by the presence of a carapace, a hard upper shell formed by thick scale plates.
 The body is completely encased in this bony shell, except for a few small openings such as the mouth, eyes, and gills.
 The mouth is small with fleshy lips and conical teeth usually numbering less than 15.

 Biology

-T. gibbosus has poisonous flesh, organs, and spines, and is known to secret poisonous mucus in defense or when it is disturbed.
+T. gibbosus has poisonous flesh, organs, and spines, and is known to secrete poisonous mucus in defense or when it is disturbed.
 This poison can be fatal to humans or other marine organisms that come into contact with it.
 T. gibbosus is hermaphroditic; all individuals of this species are born female, but some may change into males as they grow.
 Juveniles live together in small schools, but individuals become solitary as they mature into adulthood.
 T. gibbosus is an omnivorous species, and its diet is known to include seaweeds, sponges, molluscs, worms, and crustaceans found on the bottom of its habitat.